davidc6/cs-knowledge/notes/compilers/parsers.md

   program in a way it can be easily traversed and analysed.
 - It can be hand-written or a parser-generator (such as Bison or ANTLR) can be used.
+- **Parser Generator** - takes a formal grammar (like EBNF) as input and generates parsing code automatically.
+Parser generators prioritise performance and static checks.
+Example are ANTLR, Happy.
+- **Parser Combinator** - is a library where parsers are built by composing smaller parsing functions (known as combinators) that operate directly on input streams.
+Parser are then written as as normal code.
+Parser combinators prioritise flexibility and ease of use.
+Example are Nom.
 - Tree data structures are a natural way to represent the hierarchical relationship.
 The parser generates an AST (abstract syntax tree) from the list of tokens.
 - AST descriptions are done in a AST language like ASDL (Zephyr Abstract Syntax Description Language).
+- Visitor pattern is used when working with ASTs after parsing.
+The main purpose is to separate operations (type checking, interpretation, code generation) from the object structure.
+  - Each tree node accepts a visitor object.
+  - Visitor class implements `visit` method for each node type.
+  - When `accept` is called on the node, corresponding visitor method is called for the type.
+  - This allows adding new operations without modifying the AST node class, just new visitor implementation.

 ```
 // Pseudo language